Soft Power Analysis and Resource Centre

 Working towards changing the world for good (watch video)

-Macquarie University's Soft Power and Advocacy Research Centre (SPARC) is the first dedicated research centre associated with soft power and public diplomacy in Australia.
+Macquarie University's Soft Power Analysis and Resource Centre (SPARC) is the first dedicated centre associated with soft power and public diplomacy in Australia.
 SPARC has the potential to be a focal point and significant source of leadership for research and initiatives that support this area of emerging global significance and importance.

 Macquarie University advocates the ethical use of soft power in public diplomacy and governance, and views the use of soft power as vital in building future relations between nations, organisations and communities.